djha-skin/candl/README.md

 - `=url` means the following string must be a valid URL.

 Other constraints can be predefined and pre-registered with the parser.
-User-defined constraints must be fully qualified.
+User-defined constraints must contain at least one forward slash.
 These constraints would be published as part of the API of the reading program.
 Known constraints should always be enforced.
 The constraints in this document should be enforced.
 Other, pre-registered constraints known to the